chittaranjan/TueboraAssignment/README.md

 **One liner about the important classes for code review**
 1. TokenBucketImpl : Implementation of standard token bucket algorithm
-2. RateLimitedFunction : This is essentially a wrapper over the Function class.
+2. RateLimitedFunction : This is essentially a wrapper over the Function interface.
 3. RateLimiter : An interface providing functionalities of a generic rate limiter
 4. RateLimiterImplWithTokenBucket : An implementation of RateLimiter interface with a custom TokenBucket algorithm